Meet the Staff

 Deanna is the proud mother of three adult sons and an adult daughter.

-Leona Smith, Operations Manager
+Leona Smith, Workforce Development Manager

 Leona has been involved with NECIC since 2010 when she participated in our North End Talented Ten (NETT) internship program.
 As a youth intern, Leona learned the ins and outs of non-profit management by job shadowing the Executive Director for six months.
 Leona’s experience and familiarity with the work of NECIC made her a perfect candidate for the NECIC team and she was hired in 2013.